yangdanny97/gallifreyc/README.md

 This extension follows a similar structure as other Polyglot extensions except for a few areas:
 - the singleton language dispatcher is used (not present in older polyglot examples)
 - AST nodes and extension objects are in separate packages
-- a custom ExtRewriter interface GRewriter to allow multiple rewriting passes
+- multiple rewriting passes post-typechecking, right before codegen

 TODOs:
-- debug test cases
+- add more test cases
 - default qualifications for stdlib (field and method instances)
 - fix translations for transition/match, typechecking for transition
 - typing hierarchy and usage of union restrictions vs restriction names
-- test methods currently break
+- test methods (inside restrictions) do not work